awreed/Neural-Volumetric-Reconstruction-for-Coherent-SAS/README.md

 ## Rendering the Results

 ### Using Python's Matplotlib (not recommended)
-If we don't want to use Matlab, we can obtain quick and dirty visualizations using Matplotlib.
+If we don't want to use Matlab, we can obtain quick (but poor) visualizations using Matplotlib.

 Rendering the backprojection result (from the `./scenes/airsas/arma_20k` directory):
 ```